RESERVA NATURAL DON LUIS

 Chrysocyon brachyurus

 The Maned Wolf is a solitary animal with a large range and is found only in northern parts of South America, such as Brazil, Eastern Bolivia and Northern Argentina.
-We have seen this ‘Near Threatened’ species at our reserve on several occasions but it seems to prefer dry conditions so when we are in wetland status they are not usually seen.
+We have seen this ‘Near Threatened’ species at our reserve on many occasions but it seems to prefer dry conditions so when we are in wetland status (like currently), they are not usually seen.
 It is the largest canid of South America and is the only species in the genus ‘Chrysocyon’.
-It can occasionally be heard, or less often sighted, in the Esteros del Iberá.
 It is listed as Near Threatened in the IUCN redlist although Brazil lists it as Vulnerable.
 It is nocturnal, has no natural predators (other than possibly the Jaguar) and preys on small mammals.
 Its omnivorous diet includes fruit as a major part, usually in the form of Solanum lycocarpum.
 In Argentina it is known as Aguará guazú.

 Red & Green Macaw